subic/ghaction-thumbnails/README.md

-# Thumbnail Generator GitHub Action
+# Thumbnails Generator GitHub Action
 ### Automatically generate image thumbnails when images are added to the repository.

 * [Usage](#usage)